nylone/progetto-ingsw-2022/docs/README.md

 ## Test coverage

-Follow [this link](https://nylone.github.io/ing-sw-2022-rampone-rossi-salerno/coverage-report) for an unfiltered version of the coverage report.
+Follow [this link](https://nylone.github.io/ing-sw-2022-rampone-rossi-salerno/coverage-report) for an unfiltered version of the coverage report or follow [this link](https://nylone.github.io/ing-sw-2022-rampone-rossi-salerno/filtered-coverage-report) for one of only Model and Controller.

 ## Javadocs